Optimal detection of weak positive latent dependence between two sequences of multiple tests: Numerical results

 \subsection{Dependent tests}

 These simulations generate $T_{kj}$ that are dependent across $j$.
 The total number of features was again $p=10^3$.
-Realistic correlation structures were generated by using real genotype data from a randomly chosen set of $p$ adjacent genetic variants on human chromosome 1, obtained from 10,718 controls collected by the Hakonarson group in their study of pediatric autoimmune disorders \citet{li2015genetic,li2015meta}.
-See Section~\ref{sec:data} for more details about these data.
+Realistic correlation structures were generated using real genotype data from a randomly chosen set of $p$ adjacent genetic variants on human chromosome 1, obtained from the pediatric autoimmune disease data discussed in Section~\ref{sec:application}.

-In each replication, 100 of these subjects were drawn at random and used to produce test statistics $T_{1j}$, and another 100 were independently drawn to produce $T_{2j}$.
-First, simulated outcomes $Y_k$ were generated according to linear models $Y_k=S_k\theta_k+\varepsilon_k$ for $k=1,2$, where the $S_k$ were the $100\times p$ matrices of additively coded genotype data, the $\theta_k=(\theta_{k1},\ldots,\theta_{kp})^\top$ were $p\times1$ coefficient vectors, and the $\varepsilon_k$ were $n\times1$ vectors of independent standard normal errors.
-The $\theta_{kj}$ corresponding to null variants, with $I_{kj}=0$, were set to zero as well.
-The remaining non-zero $\theta_{kj}$ were generated from $N(0.5,0.2)$ and then multipled by either 1 or $-1$ at random.
-All $\theta_{kj}$, like the $I_{kj}$, were generated once and then fixed across all replications.
-Finally, the $T_{kj}$ were taken to be the absolute values of the $Z$-statistics for the marginal regressions of $Y_k$ on each of the $p$ variants.
+In each replication, $n=200$ subjects from these data were selected at random to serve as data from hypothetical study $k=1$, and another $n=200$ were independently selected to serve as data from hypothetical study $k=2$.
+To generate test statistics $T_{kj}$ from these studies, simulated outcomes $Y_k$ were first generated according to linear models $Y_k=S_k\theta_k+\varepsilon_k$, where the $S_k$ were $n\times p$ matrices of additively coded genotypes of all variants, the $\theta_k=(\theta_{k1},\ldots,\theta_{kp})^\top$ were $p\times1$ coefficient vectors, and the $\varepsilon_k$ were $n\times1$ vectors of independent standard normal errors.
+The $\theta_{kj}$ corresponding to variants with $I_{kj}=0$ were set to zero.
+The remaining non-zero $\theta_{kj}$, corresponding to variants with $I_{kj}=1$, were generated from $\mathcal{N}(0.5,0.2)$ and then randomly multiplied by either 1 or $-1$.
+All $\theta_{kj}$ were generated once and then fixed across all replications.
+Finally, the $T_{kj}$ were taken to be the absolute values of the $Z$-statistics for the marginal regressions of $Y_k$ on the $j$th variant.

 Table~\ref{tab:dep_typeI} reports the empirical type I errors under different simulation settings for dependent test statistics.
-The only methods able to control type I error at the nominal $\alpha=0.05$ level were the max test of \citet{zhao2016sparse} and the proposed $\widehat{\mathcal{D}}$.
-Figure~\ref{fig:ind_power} reports the empirical powers of only those methods with proper type I error control.
-The max test and the $\widehat{\mathcal{D}}$ were comparable when there were two genetic variants significant in both sequences of tests, and $\widehat{\mathcal{D}}$ was more powerful when there were five such variants.
+It is interesting that the proposed $\widehat{\mathcal{D}}$, which uses the simple permutation procedure described in Section~\ref{sec:inf}, was still able to control the type I error in this setting.
+The only other method able to achieve this was the max test of \citet{zhao2017sparse}.
+Figure~\ref{fig:dep} reports the empirical powers and power curves of only those methods with proper type I error control.
+The proposed $\widehat{\mathcal{D}}$ was consistently more powerful than the max test.
+Figure~\ref{fig:dep_power_curve} in the Appendix plots the power curves as a function of the number of simultaneous signals, and $\widehat{\mathcal{D}}$ was the most powerful at all levels of dependence.